fariaslari/store-server/README.md

 ```

 ## Deployment
-To deploy this server simply run the following code line:
+To deploy, enter the root folder of this server and simply run the following code line:

 ```
 npm start